jarvist/HollowMountainII-2007to2012/2011/2011-Master.md

 Quite glad that I didn't attempt to get on it!

-The conglomerate rock on the floor of Big Rock is very interesting, specs of black, suspected Haematite, glued together with an open sponge of limestone chips.
+The conglomerate rock on the floor of *Big Rock Candy Mountain* is very interesting, specs of black, suspected Haematite, glued together with an open sponge of limestone chips.
 Andrej and Jim soon join me.
 It is here that our trip starts to go slightly astray.